sindhusgithub/sindhu-live/content/now.md

 title: Now
 description: A sporadically updated log of what I've been doing, reading and thinking about
 publish: true
-updated: 2026-08-28
+updated: 2026-09-08
 ---

 *A sporadically updated log about what I'm doing, reading and thinking about*

-*Updated on 28 August, 2026*
+*Updated on 08 September, 2026*

 ---

 ### Work and Projects
-After 2.5 years, I've moved on from PhonePe.
+Last week, I joined Pixxel to build their brand strategy and storytelling arm.
+Space tech has been on [[career-manifesto|my list of industries to venture into]] for a while now, and it’s the kind of translation work I love most: taking something technically complex and consequential and building the language, narrative, and systems that let more people understand what's now possible and why it matters.
+It also marks my return to the startup world, which I'm thrilled about.

+That means I've wrapped up my time at PhonePe after 2.5 years.
 This was my first at-scale company; my 2024 shift from tight-knit team of 35 to a sprawling 6 floors of ~8000 people invoked a mental and almost-physical vertigo.
 The scale was such that, no matter how long I stayed at this company, I would never know everyone personally.
 Eventually, though, I settled in and did work I was really proud of, and in ways I surprised myself by.

-While I grew up a ton in this company, in every sense of the phrase, it was becoming clearer to me that I needed/ wanted to engage more in the narrative design and storytelling aspect of a brand.

 I'm grateful that there were a lot of people who'd reached out to me in the hopes of working together.
 As someone with an [[amoeba-roles-in-tech|amoeba role]], side doors and genuine conversations are the most fruitful ways of getting work that I'm excited for and the partnering company really needs done.
 I haven't submitted my resume and filled out a job application form for a long, long time, thanks to the kind of people I've been able to make friends with.

-I had a lovely farewell from close colleagues, and was gifted a bag-full of books from Champaca by [Rahul](https://www.rahulgonsalves.com/), who has had the pleasure (or displeasure?) of being my boss and super-boss for six years.
+I had a lovely farewell from close colleagues, and was gifted a bag-full of books from Champaca by [Rahul](https://www.rahulgonsalves.com/), who has had the pleasure (or displeasure? haha) of being my boss and super-boss for six years.
 I'll soon share more on where I'm headed next, but for now I'm on a two-week break.
 More on how that's going below :)

 ### Play